Last Updated on March 2, 2021 by Shaun Snapp

 I could make and have made the same argument regarding SAP!
-SAP is not an innovative software vendor, but pose as one.
-I have proposed that SAP reduces the level of innovation in the enterprise software market in the article How SAP Reduces Innovation.
+SAP is not an innovative software vendor but poses as one.
+I have proposed that SAP reduces innovation in the enterprise software market in the article How SAP Reduces Innovation.

 Billions of Dollars of Revenue to Protect

-So likewise, SAP has billions of dollars’ worth of reasons to protect their ERP and other application business by raising as many barriers as possible.
+Likewise, SAP has billions of dollars’ worth of reasons to protect its ERP and other application business by raising as many barriers as possible.
 By paying off IT media sources by giving their implementation business to unethical consulting companies like Deloitte, Accenture, and IBM.
-These then recommend SAP regardless of the fit between the SAP application and the business requirement, by creating a false construct of Type 2 indirect access to block out competitors who have beaten them in software selections.
+These then recommend SAP regardless of the fit between the SAP application and the business requirement by creating a false construct of Type 2 indirect access to block out competitors who have beaten them in software selections.

 So SAP has no stones to through here, and if Steve Lucas can’t figure that out, well, I don’t know what to say.

 “We should also let it be known that comparing this Exalytics bundle/packaged thing is just a red herring for customers.
 It’s an attempt to imply that HANA isn’t ready to compete with Exadata or Oracle’s core database.
 It’s an attempt to imply HANA is limited to analytic business scenarios.”